dedetive/misle-java/README.md

 java com.ded.misle.Launcher
 ```

+This process might take some time, usually around a few seconds.
+The game will automatically launch, but this behavior can be disabled by removing the last bash line.

 Alternatively, you can use your preferred IDE with a compiler to run the source-code yourself, always using `Launcher` as the starting point or a preferred Test class.

 ### Donations